tiayyba/CYT180_Lab5/index.md

 **Cross‑Host Comparison & SOC Summary**
   - Compare Device A vs Device B (IOC frequency, failure counts, notable differences).
-  - Write a 5–8 sentence SOC‑style summary in markdown that answers:
+  - Include in your video a 5–8 sentence SOC‑style summary in markdown that answers:
     - What happened?
     - What evidence supports your conclusion?
     - Does this look like a brute‑force/scanning campaign?